ufal/lindat-corpora-conversions/README.md

 ```

-## <a name="cu"></a>Conversion utilities

-This directory contains conversion utilities for converting corpora into LINDAT KonText format.
+The `conversions` directory contains conversion utilities for converting corpora into LINDAT KonText format.
 Corpora utilities are grouped in subdirectories by the input format.

 ```